GhalaAlfawzan/GhalaAlfawzan/README.md

 Hello, I’m Ghala Alfawzan.

-I have a strong interest in Programming, Artificial Intelligence (AI), and Cybersecurity.
+I have a strong interest in Programming, Artificial Intelligence (AI).
 I’m particularly fascinated by innovations in software automation, intelligent systems, and digital security.

 I am currently pursuing a degree in Computer Science, where I continuously seek to expand my knowledge and skill set.